nikhil2001-create/Asic-Design-Class/README.md

 <summary>Lab 7 (29/08/24)</summary>
 <br>

-# Task: Analyzing RISC-V Pre-Synthesis Analog Simulation outputs using iverilog GTKwave.
+# Task: Integration of Peripherals for Digital-to-Analog Conversion Using DAC and PLL:

 ## 1) Installation of iverilog, gtkwave, yosys and OpenSta: